parosomniac/Ciphers-Python/README.md

 ## Affine Cipher
 * A substitution cipher where each letter is mapped to its numeric equivalent, encrypted using a mathematical function and then turned back into a letter

 * E(x) = (ax + b) mod m
+* m = 26, the length of the alphabet
+* Verify that the value chosen for a is coprime to m

 ## Viginere Cipher
 * A cipher that encodes text using a Caesar cipher based on a key